Neha – Developer 1, Bob – Product Owner, Peter – Agile Coach

-Bob – The Agile lets you to evolve the requirements as you move.
+Bob – The Agile lets you evolve the requirements as you move.
 This is perfectly alright.
 I am within the boundary.
-I will write acceptance criteria when I get the time.
+I will write the acceptance criteria when I get the time.

 Peter – No for sure.
 The change in a story once committed is a “scope creep”.
-You must move that to next sprint of post re-estimation, you might have to remove some other stories out of a sprint.
+You must move that to the next sprint of post-re-estimation, you might have to remove some other stories out of a sprint.
 Ideally, you are not allowed to change anything during a sprint.
-Adding more details to acceptance criteria to to make it more clear as you move should be fine, though.
+Adding more details to acceptance criteria to make it more clear as you move should be fine, though.

 Bob – Fair!
 I will take out the stories where I don’t have clarity.

-Challenge – Writing one liner description for a story should be fine and we will keep looking at it while working in progress during the sprint.
+Challenge – Writing a one-liner description for a story should be fine and we will keep updating it while working in progress during the sprint.